SkylineCommunications/dataminer-docs/connector-help/connector_help/Crystal Vision Vision 3 Frame.md

 # Crystal Vision Vision 3 Frame

 This **SNMP** driver allows you to monitor a Crystal Vision Vision 3 Frame.
-Vision 3 is the rack frame for the Vision product range.3U high and holding up to 20 cards, Vision 3 is suitable for higher bandwidth signals such as IP and 4K as well as SDI video and audio.
+Vision 3 is the rack frame for the Vision product range.
+3U high and holding up to 20 cards, Vision 3 is suitable for higher bandwidth signals such as IP and 4K as well as SDI video and audio.

 This driver also automatically creates Tandem 10 VF card DVEs if they are available in the **Frame Layout Table**.